 The clerk-magistrate’s first responsibility is to determine if the Commonwealth has established probable cause to believe the defendant has committed the crimes with which he has been charged.
 If the clerk-magistrate concludes there is a lack of probable cause, the complaint application will be dismissed and the case will be over.

-Clerk-magistrate hearings are important opportunities for defendants to resolve their cases without ever being formally charged in court.
-Defendants often don’t realize the importance of hiring an attorney to represent them at clerk-magistrate hearings.
-It is crucial you hire an attorney to represent you at a clerk-magistrate’s hearing.
+Clerk’s hearings are important opportunities for defendants to resolve their cases without ever being formally charged in court.
+Defendants often don’t realize the importance of hiring a Middlesex County criminal defense attorney to represent them at clerk’s hearings.
+It is crucial you hire an attorney to represent you at a clerk’s hearing.
 Experienced criminal defense attorneys are familiar with the rules governing these hearings and will be in a position to effectively present your case to the clerk-magistrate.